 Sustainability & Corporate Social Responsibility across all its dimensions is high on the agenda at Athlon.
 On corporate level, the Sustainability & Corporate Social Responsibility strategy is formalized to embed sustainable thinking throughout the company.
 With a fleet of more than 400,000 cars and vans we have a responsibility to rethink mobility to reduce emission.
 Our answer: electrification and more flexibility.
-Now is the right time to change the game in mobility.
+Now is the right time to speed up the mobility movement.

 Mobility needs to become more flexible, safe and sustainable.
 What truly matters is the availability of the most appropriate sustainable mode of transport, anytime and anyplace.
 We are continuously increasing efforts to improve our products and services.
 By shaping sustainable mobility and making it a reality, we create sustainable shared value for our business, our customers, the planet, our members and all the people we connect with.

 Sustainability is a topic where actions speak louder than words.
 By offering our customers the tools to improve their mobility behaviour, we accelerate the transition towards smarter and more conscientious travel choices.

 Our 2022 Sustainability & CSR Report showcases our progress and the milestones we’ve reached, as well as our goals for the future.
 In this report, we're proud to highlight our efforts in five impact areas: ‘climate action’, ‘road safety’, ‘community engagement’, ‘vital people’ and ‘diversity, equity and inclusion’.

 Athlon supports its customers in shifting towards a green fleet by introducing broader mobility concepts to reduce the CO2 footprint and increase flexibility whilst managing fleet costs at the same time.
 We lead by example and have a clear ambition to have a 100% electric employee fleet by 2025.